DataDog/documentation/content/agent/agent_checks.md

 **Note**:

-* Custom Agent checks aren't able to import modules by default, all your code should be in one single file.
+* Custom Agent checks aren't able to import modules by default, all your code should be in one single file. ([Learn how to add custom python package to the agent][12])
 * The Datadog Agent installation has its own embedded copy of Python.
 Custom scripts importing pip-installed libraries will fail unless Datadog's own embedded copy of pip is used to install these third-party libraries.

 ### `AgentCheck` interface for Agent v6